Socioeconomic deprivation profile

 NZDep for 2018 (NZDep2018)

-The NZDep for 2018 (NZDep2018) provides a deprivation score for each Statistical Area 1 (SA1) (and its constituent meshblocks) in New Zealand (Figure 1).
-The map in Figure 1 shows NZDep2018 deciles at the SA2 level, and when you zoom in at the SA1 level.
+The NZDep for 2018 (NZDep2018) provides a deprivation score for each Statistical Area 1 (SA1) (and its constituent meshblocks) in New Zealand (Figure 2).
+The map in Figure 1 shows NZDep2018 deciles at the SA2 level, and switches to the SA1 level when zoomed in.

 NZDep for 2013 (NZDep2013)